Gospel of Thomas 77th Pearl The Perpetual Tree

 The conclusions of contemporary UAP researchers ratify the teachings we find in the Gospel of Thomas, which is interpreted and explained in 77th Pearl: The Perpetual Tree.
 This material dimension is just another layer of many, which human beings are just starting to explore.
 Theories about quantum physics and the nature of the universe are bringing us closer to the wisdom already revealed to humanity by a Light being called Yeshua.

 If the Gospel of Thomas interpretation and explanation you have found here resonates with you, please share this website with others.
-Below you will find a link to a YouTube channel which has some audio extracts from the book.
-The 2022 audiobook will be available for purchase in July, but you can preorder it from the iBooks app and Google Play now.
+Below you will find a link to a YouTube channel which has audio extracts from the book.
+The audiobook can be downloaded from Google Play or your preferred supplier.
+You may download the free ePub from the dropdown menu above.
+The hardcover is available from Amazon (link below) or your preferred supplier.

 I bow to the divine in you.

-GOSPEL OF THOMAS EXTRACTS FROM THE BOOK
+GOSPEL OF THOMAS

 77th PEARL: THE PERPETUAL TREE